 Raywick is a very car-oriented city.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Raywick is a small city , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Raywick has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Raywick is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Raywick does not have a public transit system used by locals to get to and from work.

-The population of Raywick has a very low overall level of education: only 7.84% of people over 25 hold a 4-year college degree or higher.
+The citizens of Raywick have a very low rate of college education: just 7.84% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Raywick in 2022 was $33,967, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $135,868 for a family of four.